ZenCodeLang/ZenCodeDocs/src/language/index.md

 - Multi-line comment: ```/\\*([^\\*]|(\\*+([^\\*/])))*\\*+/```
 - Whitespace: ```( |\t|\r|\n)```

-Preprocessor instructions are treated as whitespace, but target environments may choose to process them.
+Preprocessor instructions are treated as whitespace by the ZenCode compiler, but target environments may choose to process them.
 It is up to the target environment to choose how these are processed, the ZenCode language itself does not assign any meaning to these comments.
 Preprocessor comments starting with a double hash (## something) and an exclamation mark (#! something) are reserved for future ZenCode processing.
 Additionally, if a file starts with a comment #! it will be guaranteed to be ignored in any future versions of ZenCode (thus can be safely used to indicate the program to execute the script).

+Preprocessor instructions, although treated as whitespace by the ZenCode compiler, should also only be used for preprocessors and not for comments.
+Using # for comments may result in undefined behavior.

 Whitespace is generally ignored, though it can have a meaning inside bracket expressions and custom parsers.